solo-io/glooctl/README.md

 glooctl secret create aws --name aws-secret
 ```

 This command creates a secret named `aws-secret` using the credentials stored in `~/.aws/credentials` file.
-If you want to use a different file you can pass it using `--filename` flag.
-Alternatively, you can use the standard AWS environment variables to create the by using the `--env` flag.
+If we want to use a different file we can pass it using `--filename` flag.
+Alternatively, we can use the standard AWS environment variables to create the by using the `--env` flag.

 Next, we represent the AWS Lambda using an upstream.
 We can create the upstream with the command: